Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning

-where $\eta$ and $\alpha$ are the attenuation factor and path loss exponent that characterizes the wireless channel, respectively. $\sigma^2$ is the power of the additive white Gaussian noise at the receiver, $d_{ij}$ is the distance between the $i$ and $j$, and expressed as $d_{ij} = \sqrt{(x_i - x_j)^2 + (y_i - y_j)^2 + h_j^2}$.~$\chi_{int}$ is the set of interfering UAV-BSs within the coverage range. $z$ is the location of other interfering UAV-BSs. $P_j$ and $P_z$ are the transmit power of the UAV-BS at $j$ and the interfering UAV-BS at $z$.
-We model the mobility of end-devices using the RWM model \cite{Camp_RWM_2002}, i.e., the end-devices may dynamically change their positions, and the UAV-BSs can adjust their locations to provide connectivity to end-devices.
+where $\eta$ and $\alpha$ are the attenuation factor and path loss exponent that characterizes the wireless channel, respectively. $\sigma^2$ is the power of the additive white Gaussian noise at the receiver, $d_{ij}^t$ is the distance between the $i$ and $j$ at time $t$, and expressed as $d_{ij}^t = \sqrt{(x_i^t - x_j^t)^2 + (y_i^t - y_j^t)^2 + (h_j^t)^2}$.~$\chi_{int}$ is the set of interfering UAV-BSs within the coverage range. $z$ is the index of an interfering UAV-BS in the set~$\chi_{int}$. $P$ is the transmit power of the UAV-BSs.
+We model the mobility of end-devices using the random walk mobility (RW) and random waypoint mobility (RWP) models~\cite{Camp_RW_2002}, i.e., the end-devices may dynamically change their positions, and the UAV-BSs can adjust their locations to provide connectivity to end-devices.
 Our objective here is to conserve the energy of the UAV-BSs while maximizing the provided connectivity to both static and mobile end-devices in the network.